ECP-WarpX/WarpX/Docs/source/usage/parameters.rst

 * ``picard.relative_tolerance`` (`float`, default: 1.0e-6)
     When `implicit_evolve.nonlinear_solver = picard`, this sets the relative tolerance used by the Picard method for determining convergence.
 The absolute error for the Picard method is the L2 norm of the difference of the solution vector between two successive iterations.
-The relative error is the absolute error divided by the L2 norm of the initial guess for the solution vector.
+The relative error is the absolute error after iteration k > 1 divided by the absolute error after the first iteration.
 The Picard method is considered converged when the relative error is below the relative tolerance.
     This is the preferred means of determining convergence.

 * ``picard.absolute_tolerance`` (`float`, default: 0.0)
     When `implicit_evolve.nonlinear_solver = picard`, this sets the absolute tolerance used by the Picard method for determining